Jimi Hendrix London follows the guitarist’s trail in the city

 A frightening performance

-Like the Scotch, Blaises was a venue for insiders, “where musicians, agents, managers and writers allowed themselves to be deafened, whilst imbibing quantities of alcohol,” in Welch’s words.
+Like the Scotch, Blaise was a venue for insiders, “where musicians, agents, managers, and writers allowed themselves to be deafened, whilst imbibing quantities of alcohol,” in Welch’s words.
 When he arrived that night, nobody was acting too cool to care, however.